catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

         that’s indeterminate, you can Google the plant to see if it has the same location or if there is ownership or construction history that helps determine if the facilities are the same or co-located.

+    * **If co-located EIA plants have distinct plant IDs and no FERC 1 plant:** they should not be lumped under a single PUDL Plant ID, as that artificially reduces the granularity of data without providing any additional linkage to other datasets.

 Mapping Utilities
 ^^^^^^^^^^^^^^^^^